 Omega 3 isn’t just critical for the heart & brain

-The omega 3 fatty acids EPA and DHA are renowned for their role in brain, cardiovascular, and eye health, but did you know that they also play a part in healthy immune function?
+The omega 3 fatty acids EPA and DHA are renowned for their role in brain, cardiovascular, and eye health.
+But did you know that they also play a part in healthy immune function?
 Studies indicate that these omega 3 fatty acids enhance and support the function of our immune cells, giving yet another good reason to make sure you’re getting enough.
 Omega 3s need to be obtained either through diet or quality supplements.

 The richest food source of omega 3s, is oily fish.
 Those who aren’t vegetarian or vegan should tuck in to sardines, herring, mackerel, trout and salmon.
 There are plant-based sources of another essential fatty acid called ALA (alpha-linolenic acid), which the human body can convert to EPA and DHA.
 However, this conversion results in much lower total dietary intake of EPA and DHA.
 Ideally, those who don’t eat oily fish, should supplement with an algae-based vegan omega 3 supplement, alongside plant sources of ALA in their diet.
 Foods to regularly incorporate into meals include flax and chia seeds, avocados, and walnuts.